 While this sounds easy in theory, its real-world application is much more complex.
 How do you determine whether the data your company is using is trustworthy?

-Uncovering data challenges
+Uncovering potential data challenges

 Consider the challenge companies with multiple supply chain management (SCM) systems and applications face.
-It’s not uncommon for larger businesses or those that have grown through mergers and acquisitions to maintain various versions of SCM systems and applications from different vendors.
+It is not uncommon for larger businesses or those that have grown through mergers and acquisitions to maintain various versions of SCM systems and applications from different vendors.
 To add further complexity, those various instances rarely use the same definitions, language, categorizations and hierarchies.

 What companies need is a trusted foundation of master data that can resolve this chaotic situation.
-Master data management (MDM) pulls data from a variety of disparate systems and sources, matching and linking information, and removing inaccuracies to create a single record for shared, governed use.
+Master data management pulls data from a variety of disparate systems and sources, matching and linking information, and removing inaccuracies to create a single record for shared, governed use.

 Working with a single, centralized, up-to-date version of the truth, companies gain greater data transparency that can lead to better decision making and information sharing with their customers, employees, vendors, suppliers and business partners.
 A clear and accurate view of location data, for instance, is necessary to support dynamic supply chain planning.

-- Drive digital transformation, innovation and competitive differentiation
+1) Drive digital transformation, innovation and competitive differentiation

-- Deliver personalized experiences to keep customers happy, engaged and coming back
+2) Deliver personalized experiences to keep customers happy, engaged and coming back

-- Launch and onboard products faster and drive collaborative agility across the entire value chain
+3) Launch and onboard products faster and drive collaborative agility across the entire value chain

-- Accelerate time to value for system and application investments
+4) Accelerate time to value for system and application investments

-- Ensure governance and compliance and reduce risk by eliminating error-prone processes
+5) Ensure governance and compliance and reduce risk by eliminating error-prone processes

-MDM provides an accurate, current, complete and relevant source of master data to support business processes and transactions.
+Master data management provides an accurate, current, complete and relevant source of master data to support business processes and transactions.
 It ensures your business is operating on a consistent foundation of master data that you — and your partners and customers — can trust.